Resources for Small Businesses and Residents

 Construction, Retail, Personal Care:

-Construction, manufacturing, retail and personal care providers remain open under industry-specific guidelines.
+Construction, manufacturing, retail and personal care providers are open under industry-specific guidelines.

-Retail merchants: can vend on the sidewalks within 3 feet of their shops as of right.
+Retail merchants may vend on the sidewalks within 3 feet of their shops as of right.
 Many offer online ordering and shipping or curbside pickup!

-Licensed Hair Care: many salons are working by appointment only, with limited accommodations for walk-ins.
-Other personal care services: massage, tattoo and piercing, hair removal, nail salons, etc. are open.
-Stock up on supplies and tip generously!
+Personal Care: many salons are working by appointment only, with limited accommodations for walk-ins.
+Tip generously!

-Health Care: Local health care providers have reopened by appointment.
-All are operating under stringent guidelines.
+Health Care: Local health care providers are open by appointment and are operating under stringent guidelines.
+Please don’t put off routine care!